Exhibit Rules & Regulations

 The use of helium balloons is not permitted in the Exhibit Hall.

-Flammable materials must be flame-proofed as governed by San Diego and any other applicable fire codes before being taken into the Exhibit Hall.
+Flammable materials must be flame-proofed as governed by Phoenix and any other applicable fire codes before being taken into the Exhibit Hall.
 Certification must be available if requested.
 Fire Department permits are required for open flame devices and use of compressed gasses or dangerous chemicals.

 Literature on display shall be limited to reasonable quantities (1-day supply).